Health Awareness

 Should I Seek Emergency Care If I’m Exposed To Monkeypox?

 If you believe you have been exposed to monkeypox, it is important to monitor for symptoms such as a new rash or fever for three weeks following the exposure.
 If you develop symptoms, call your doctor or go to The Emergency Center for care.
-When you arrive, immediately inform staff of possible infection, so that proper accommodations can be arranged for you.
+When you arrive, immediately inform staff of possible infections, so that proper accommodations can be arranged for you.

 The Emergency Center